Luos-io/Documentation/update-module-firmware.md

 ### Step 3: Upload the file into the board
 Download the binary file at **[this address](https://github.com/Luos-Robotics/module_binaries/releases)**.

-Type the following line and replace `module.bin` by the filename of the binary file provided by Luos Robotics:
+Type the following line and replace `module.bin` by the filename of the binary file provided by Luos:

 `dfu-util -d 0483:df11 -a 0 -s 0x08000000 -D module.bin`